keiaa-75/soko/README.md

 - **Delete Products**: Remove products from the inventory.
 - **Search**: Dynamically search for products by name.
 - **Sort**: Sort the product list by price (ascending or descending).
-- **Responsive UI**: The user interface is built with Bootstrap 5 and is optimized for both desktop and mobile devices.

 ## Getting Started